Guardiola wants Man City to be more 'clinical' despite Gladbach victory | Goal.com

 What did Pep say?

 "In general we played really well.
-We were not clinical enough up front with the actions - the one agaisnt ones with the keeper with the defender that we have to be more clinical in this competition, you have to be better," he told reporters after the final whistle.
+We were not clinical enough up front with the actions - the one against ones with the keeper, with the defender.
+We have to be more clinical in this competition, you have to be better," he told reporters after the final whistle.

 "But in general, no complaints.
-I know how physical and how well organised they are.
-They play with a diamond, they put a lot of players inside the contract with Stingl with Neuhaus and after Hoffman a player runs in behind her to defend a bigger space.
+I know how physical and how well-organised they are.
+They play with a diamond, they put a lot of players inside with Stingl, with Neuhaus and Hoffman, a player runs in behind her to defend a bigger space.

-"It was a was a good game.
-Kyle walker was exceptional today the game he played and it was a good game - the first step and, many weeks unitl the second leg and now just thinking recovery for the game against West Ham in three days.
+"It was a good game.
+Kyle Walker was exceptional today.
+The game he played, it was a good game - the first step and, many weeks until the second leg and now just thinking recovery for the game against West Ham in three days.

 "We created a lot of chances arriving there in the final third.
-The process was good we committed central defenders arrive to the wingers in that position and we have to finish better.
+The process was good.
+We committed central defenders to arrive to the wingers in that position and we have to finish better.

 "And in this competition, you have to improve.
-But it was just today today it happen, another day it will be another player.
-They have to know that in this competition - because in Premier League always we can drop points but you have a margin, in this competition you don't have a chance."
+But it was just today it didn't happen, another day it will be another player.
+They have to know that in this competition - because in Premier League always we can drop points but you have a margin.
+In this competition, you don't have a chance."

 What's next for City?